a-korzhov/social-network-mvc/README.md

 # Features:
 - authorization by email confirmation.
-- admin and user roles.
+- admin and user functionality.
-- posts feed, likes, follows with CRUD and file uploading using "upload" dir for storing files.
+- posts feed, likes, follows, uploading images for posts on disk.

 Technologies: